Avicii: Music innovation

-Many artists in the EDM genre have cited Avicii as influences on their work, many of whom paid tribute to him after his death.
+Many artists in the electronic dance music (EDM) genre have cited Avicii as an influence on their work, and many of these paid tribute to him after his death.
 Alan Walker and DubVision described him as an "icon" in EDM.
-Norwegian DJ Kygo cited Avicii as "[his] biggest inspiration and the reason why [he] started making electronic music."
-Other artists such as Diplo, Sebastian Ingrosso, Felix Jaehn, and Martin Garrix, the last of whom collaborated with Avicii on his 2015 single "Waiting for Love", have also cited him as a source of inspiration, with the songs "Levels" and "Seek Bromance" being specifically mentioned as points of inspiration.
+Norwegian DJ Kygo cited Avicii as "[his] biggest inspiration and the reason why [he] started making electronic music".
+Other artists, such as Diplo, Sebastian Ingrosso, Felix Jaehn, and Martin Garrix, the last of whom collaborated with Avicii on his 2015 single "Waiting for Love", have also cited him as a source of inspiration.
+The songs "Levels" and "Seek Bromance" were named as points of inspiration.

-On the day of his death, The Washington Post wrote an article citing Avicii as a pioneer artist in the attempt to bridge the gap between country and electronic music, crediting his 2013 hits "Wake Me Up" and "Hey Brother" as good examples of this movement.
+On the day of Avicii's death, The Washington Post wrote an article calling him a pioneer artist who attempted to bridge the gap between country and electronic music, crediting his 2013 hits "Wake Me Up" and "Hey Brother" as examples of this movement.
 Avicii is also credited for influencing other attempts at continuing this genre crossover, including songs such as Zedd's "The Middle" and Hailee Steinfeld's "Let Me Go".

+Writing the day after Avicii's death, Marcus Dowling of Mixmag described him as the artist "most responsible for the mainstream pop crossover success of electronic music", said his 2011 single "Levels" had "elevated electro into the pop cultural stratosphere" and that Avicii had become "a living legend".
+Several publications credit Avicii as one of the DJs who took electronic music to Top 40 radio in the early 2010s.
+He is also considered one of the most popular and most successful EDM artists of all time.

-Avicii also influenced a number of mainstream artists outside electronic music.
-Nile Rodgers said that in terms of melody writing, Avicii was "maybe one of the best, if not the best I've ever worked with."
-Mike Einziger of Incubus said "Some of the work we did together is some of the music I'm most proud of in my whole life."
-Dan Reynolds of Imagine Dragons said "working with [Avicii] was one of my favorite collaborative moments."
-Charlie Puth said that Avicii was "The man who really opened my eyes as to what my productions could one day sound like."
-Eric Clapton, who never publicly worked with Avicii, said he was "inspired by Avicii", and dedicated a song off his Christmas album, Happy Xmas, to him.
+Avicii influenced several mainstream artists outside electronic music.
+Nile Rodgers said, in terms of melody writing, Avicii was "maybe one of the best, if not the best I've ever worked with".
+Mike Einziger of Incubus said, "Some of the work we did together is some of the music I'm most proud of in my whole life".
+Dan Reynolds of Imagine Dragons said, "working with [Avicii] was one of my favorite collaborative moments".
+Charlie Puth said Avicii was "The man who really opened my eyes as to what my productions could one day sound like".
+Eric Clapton said he was "inspired by Avicii" and dedicated a song off his Christmas album, Happy Xmas, to him.

-On 21 November 2019, Billboard named Avicii's 2011 hit "Levels" one of the 100 songs which defined the 2010s, while his 2013 single "Wake Me Up" came 13th (and was the highest-charting EDM song) on the Official Charts Company's chart of the decade.
+In November 2019, Billboard named Avicii's 2011 hit "Levels" one of the 100 songs that define the 2010s, while his 2013 single "Wake Me Up" came 13th and was the highest-charting EDM song on the Official Charts Company's chart of the decade.